-he plan will generally cover your drugs as long as you follow these basic rules: ☐You must have a provider (a doctor, dentist, or other prescriber) must be valid under applicable state law. write you a prescription which ☐Your prescriber must not be on Medicare's Exclusion or Preclus ion Lists. ☐You generally must use a network pharmacy to fill your prescript prescriptions at a network pharmacy or through the plan's market plan's mar ☐ Your drug must be on the plan's List of Covered Drugs (Formu short).
-(See Section 3, Your drugs need to be on the plan's Drugs ☐ Your drug must be used for a medically accepted indication.
-A "is a use of the drug that is either approved by the Food and Drug by certain references.
-(See Section 3 for more information about indication.) g Administration or supported
+he plan will generally cover your drugs as long as you follow these basic rules: ☐You must have a provider (a doctor, dentist, or other prescriber) write you a prescription which must be valid under applicable state law. □Your prescriber must not be on Medicare's Exclusion or Preclusion Lists. □You generally must use a network pharmacy to fill your prescription.
+(See Section 2, Fill your prescriptions at a network pharmacy or through the plan's mail-order service.) □Your drug must be on the plan's List of Covered Drugs (Formulary) (we call it the Drug List for short).
+(See Section 3, Your drugs need to be on the plan's Drug List .) □Your drug must be used for a medically accepted indication.
+A "medically accepted indication" is a use of the drug that is either approved by the Food and Drug Administration or supported by certain references.
+(See Section 3 for more information about a medically accepted indication.)